 In life, we’ll inevitably come across difficult people who make us feel frustrated, upset, confused or helpless.
 How can you understand human behavior, make sense of others and your own emotions/actions?
 Human nature (the way we act instinctively) comes from the way our brains are wired after millions of years of evolution.
 Through an extensive study of literature on psychology and philosophy, Robert Greene explains the 18 laws of human nature to help us understand why humans behave the way we do.
 The insights will help you to become a better judge of character, manage your thought patterns, empathize with others and motivate/influence them more effectively.
-In this book summary of The Laws of Human Nature, we’ll briefly outline these 18 laws.
-For the full details, examples and insights, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free version of The Laws of Human Nature summary, we’ll briefly outline these 18 laws.

 The Laws of Human Nature

 We’ll now introduce all 18 laws of human nature, and take a more detailed look at 2 of them.
-For the full mojo on the remaining laws, do get a copy of our full 23-page summary here.
-[Note: some of the laws have been paraphrased slightly]
+For the full mojo on the remaining laws, do get a copy of our full 23-page summary.
+[Note: some of the laws have been paraphrased slightly for clarity.]

 1. LAW OF IRRATIONALITY: Master Your Emotional Self